 Ken Follett’s THE KEY TO REBECCA has always been a favorite, for its characterizations, pacing, and points of view.
 I wanted HIDDEN LIGHT to have that same sense of developing danger–whether from the drug cartels or Luz’s risks–and for readers to have the same insight into the hero as the villain.
 Set against the backdrop of WWII and the British campaign in north Africa, it is probably the best thriller I’ve ever read.

 The other book which provided inspiration was THE EAGLE’S THRONE by Carlos Fuentes.
-Mexico’s power players are forced to conduct their political intrigues via letters and the book is a tribute to cunning craftsmanship.
+In this novel, Mexico’s power players are forced to conduct their political intrigues via letters.
+The result is a tribute to cunning craftsmanship.
 But more importantly, from my optic, the book perfectly captured the tone of Mexico’s politics.
 I wanted to portray the same sense of mistrust, intrigue, and constant one-upmanship.